Introduction

 The guiding concept for the research project at hand are sociotechnical imaginaries, referring to shared visions of a preferred future and ideas about how this future is enabled by technology1.
 These visions are important to study as they are actively shaping the present, not least in policy processes where they are used both to motivate investment in science and technology and as a common goal for these investments.2 This means that sociotechnical imaginaries are always co-produced in collaboration between state, policy, and industry actors.

-In the second phase, the participants used this mapping for a more critical analysis of the dominant sociotechnical imaginaries in education and compare this to their own view on the most important aspects of education by identifying what they thought were missing from the stock images.
+In the second phase, the participants used this mapping for a more critical analysis of the dominant sociotechnical imaginaries in education and compared this vision to their own view on the most important aspects of education by identifying what they thought were missing from the stock images.

-In the third phase, each group created a prototype of an ideal future classroom in the form of a map, either of a physical classroom or more like a mind map.
-This was the main part of the workshop and ended with a presentation of each group.
+In the third phase, each group created a prototype of an ideal future classroom in the form of a map, either of a physical classroom or a mind map.
+This was the main part of the workshop and ended with a presentation by each group.

 In the fourth phase, we ended the session with a common reflection about how to reach this future and their role as stakeholders in making this happen.